Green Star Polyp Care – A Complete Guide

 Trimming And Algae

 Green star polyps grow fast, and eventually, you will need to control that growth.
-Some hobbyists choose to frag these trimmings, though the supply might outweigh the demand.
+Experienced keepers choose to frag these trimmings, though the supply might outweigh the demand.

 Another way to combat green star polyp growth is by shading it out with a larger object.
 This can affect other corals too if not carefully placed, but it is an effective way to deprive the coral of necessary light for growth.

 At the same time, you will want to look out for algae growing on the mat of the coral.
-It is recommended to use a turkey baster weekly to gently remove any algae or debris that might be caught.
-If you notice that your green star polyps have been closed more than usual lately, it could be bothersome algae.
+I recommend you use a turkey baster weekly to gently remove any algae or debris that is caught.
+If you notice that your green star polyps have been closed more than usual lately, it is bothersome algae.

 What Are Good Tankmates?

-Green star polyps can be kept with nearly everything, including not reef-safe species.
+Green star polyps is kept with nearly everything, including not reef-safe species.
 Here’s how.

 It should also be noted that green star polyps might not look as appetizing as other fleshy large polyp stony (LPS) corals, so some coral-hungry fish might leave it alone.
 If you find yourself with a fish that eats everything you put into the tank but you’re still determined to have corals, then get an inexpensive frag of green star polyps and try your luck.